 CARLSON-JOHNSON SCHOLARSHIP FOR NONTRADITIONAL STUDENTS

 Barbara Carlson, along with her husband Will, was instrumental in the establishment of Bedding Plant International (BPI) trade association, which served hundreds of growers.
 Fran Johnson enjoyed a long, productive career with the John Henry Co., a horticultural printing firm in Lansing, Mich.
 Fran also made many significant and practical contributions of time and talent through BPI to advance the greenhouse industry.
-The Carlson-Johnson Scholarship for Nontraditional Students is awarded to students re-entering school after a minimum five-year absence who have an interest in bedding and/or floral crops.
+The Carlson-Johnson Scholarship for Nontraditional Students is awarded to students re-entering school after a minimum three-year absence who have an interest in bedding and/or floral crops.

 EARL DEDMAN MEMORIAL SCHOLARSHIP